Understanding Urinary Tract Infections (UTIs)

 UTIs can cause major disruptions in your life.
 Not only are they painful, but they can also be time-consuming and costly.

 Our formula is robust and utilizes the latest in UTI research to give your urinary tract a great opportunity to flush out pathogenic bacteria from your urinary tract.
 Two pills daily can support your urinary and digestive tract for a defense system that can help keep your urinary tract in check.

 UTIs from Intercourse

 Sexual intercourse is one of the leading ways women can contract UTIs.
 Almost every case is not related to the hygiene of either partner, rather, just the susceptibility from the scenario.
 Even after showering, bad bacteria can still be still be present and can easily travel through the woman's short urethra and into the bladder.
 Although hygiene is important to reduce the risk of contracting a UTI, it isn't the only factor.

 For additional and more protective support for intercourse, take (4) four capsules of PRVNT® before and after intercourse and with (4) fore more the following day to support more anti-adhesion activity.
 Even when you urinate consistently while taking PRVNT®, it is crucial to understand that not all the bad bacteria may be flushed out.
 However, long-term consistent use of PRVNT® is a natural approach to support the healthy flushing of the urinary tract, improve digestive health and immune function.

-PRVNT™ is safe to take every day, especially when compared to long term daily antibiotic use.
-Discuss with your doctor and add PRVNT™ to feel the difference.
+PRVNT®is safe to take every day, especially when compared to long-term daily antibiotic use.
+Discuss with PRVNT® with your our doctor and feel the PRVNT® difference.

 UTIs and Menopause

 Hot flashes, night sweats, and sleep irregularities are common to experience when you are going through menopause.
 It is unfortunate that menopause sometimes leads to a higher risk of developing UTIs.

 Once a woman begins to go through menopause, her estrogen levels begin to drop, thus changing the composition of the urinary tract.
-For this reason, it can become easier for bad bacteria to manifest itself.
+This is one reason why it can become easier for bad bacteria to manifest itself.